SubParJarJar/XMLtoCSV/README.md

 # XMLtoCSV
+WIP currently working on dynamically creating new headers in streaming mode.
-WIP recursive xml to csv function
+Recursive xml to csv function

 1. Parent searches for data in child (child.text)